aadilhasan/mini-js/README.md

 });
 ```

-## links for example will be added soon.
+## more examples will be added soon.